apache/couchdb-documentation/src/config/http.rst

         - ``{chttpd_auth, default_authentication_handler}``: used for Basic auth;
         - ``{couch_httpd_auth, null_authentication_handler}``: disables auth, breaks CouchDB.

+    .. config:option:: buffer_response :: Buffered response

+        .. versionchanged:: 3.1.1

+        Set this to ``true`` to delay the start of a response until the end has been calculated.
+This increases memory usage, but simplifies client error handling as it eliminates the possibility that a response may be deliberately terminated midway through, due to a timeout.
+This config value may be changed at runtime, without impacting any in-flight responses.

+        Even if this is set to ``false`` (the default), buffered responses can be enabled on a per-request basis for any delayed JSON response call by adding ``?buffer_response=true`` to the request's parameters.

 .. config:section:: httpd :: HTTP Server Options

     .. config:option:: allow_jsonp :: Enables JSONP support